luca-g97/Bachelor-Thesis/readme.md

 3. The Docker menu now displays the Docker Subscription Service Agreement window.
 Click on ***Accept***.
 4. In the now opened window click ***Skip*** to get to the dashboard of Docker.

-*If an error occurs please have a look at the official documentation: https://docs.docker.com/desktop/install/mac-install or contact me per mail at geigerlu78845@th-nuernberg.de.*
+*If an error occurs please have a look at the official documentation: https://docs.docker.com/desktop/install/mac-install*

 **Set up the docker container for the application:**